KevinGoodsell/tmda-fork/tmda/contrib/ofmipd-stunnel-xinetd/README.txt

     specifically, setup an SMTP session, allow STARTTLS, and then invoke tmda-ofmipd in one-session mode

+    NOTE: I personally store both the server certificate and private key in the same file (hence the extension .key-and-crt).
+If you do not do this, then you will need to replace the "cert =" line in stunnel.conf with something along these lines:

+        cert = /etc/ssl/keys/severn.wwwdotorg.org.crt
+        key  = /etc/ssl/keys/severn.wwwdotorg.org.key

 tmda-ofmipd-wrapper

     Once stunnel has established the TLS-encrypted SMTP session, it runs this